w3c/secure-payment-confirmation/scope.md

 * While Alice is shopping on a merchant site, the merchant redirects her to her bank site to authenticate.
 * The bank invokes SPC using the previously enrolled authenticator.

+### Web Authentication enrollment

+* Alice has received a roaming FIDO authenticator from her bank which has pre-enrolled credentials for her online banking account.
+* Alice visits the bank with her desktop browser and authenticates with her roaming FIDO authenticator.
+The bank prompts Alice to use her platform authenticator for re-authentication and to use her platform authenticator for streamlined checkout.
+* Alice thus uses her roaming FIDO authenticator to provision her platform authenticator for SPC.
+* A month later Alice drops her phone in the river.
+She uses her roaming authenticator to log into the bank from her phone and repeats the same process to provision the platform authenticator in her phone.

 ## Mockups of some user stories

 * [Stripe pilot mockups](https://docs.google.com/presentation/d/1kZEv2Cf9W5kqG1fCGtP2CNQc9sVeZNuSlbRJvx_irHo/edit#slide=id.gc60d028daa_0_19)